From Invariant Representations to Invariant Data: Provable Robustness to Spurious Correlations via Noisy Counterfactual Matching: Abstract

 \section{Abstract}

-Spurious correlations can cause model performance to degrade in new environments.
-Prior causality-inspired work aim to learn invariant representations (e.g., IRM) but typically underperform empirical risk minimization (ERM).
-Recent alternatives improve robustness by leveraging test-time data, but such data may be unavailable in practice.
-To address these issues, we take a data-centric approach by leveraging \emph{invariant data pairs}, pairs of samples that would have the same prediction with the optimally robust classifier.
-We prove that certain counterfactual pairs will naturally satisfy this invariance property and introduce \emph{noisy counterfactual matching} (NCM), a simple constraint-based method for leveraging invariant pairs for enhanced robustness, even with a small set of noisy pairs---in the ideal case, each pair can eliminate one spurious feature.
-For linear causal models, we prove that the test domain error can be upper bounded by the in-domain error and a term that depends on the counterfactuals' diversity and quality.
-We validate on a synthetic dataset and demonstrate on real‑world benchmarks that linear probing on a pretrained backbone improves robustness.
+Models that learn spurious correlations from training data often fail when deployed in new environments.
+While many methods aim to learn invariant representations to address this, they often underperform standard empirical risk minimization (ERM).
+We propose a data-centric alternative that shifts the focus from learning invariant representations to leveraging invariant data pairs---pairs of samples that should have the same prediction.
+We prove that certain counterfactuals naturally satisfy this invariance property.
+Based on this, we introduce Noisy Counterfactual Matching (NCM), a simple constraint-based method that improves robustness by leveraging even a small number of \emph{noisy} counterfactual pairs---improving upon prior works that do not explicitly consider noise.
+For linear causal models, we prove that NCM's test-domain error is bounded by its in-domain error plus a term dependent on the counterfactuals' quality and diversity.
+Experiments on synthetic data validate our theory, and we demonstrate NCM's effectiveness on real-world datasets.